josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 <!-- ...HTML here -->
 ```

-**That's it!** Save that, and you should see your styles loading on the main page, and globally applying to _all_ elements.
+**That's it!** Save that, and you should see your styles applied globally.
 Since SvelteKit is server-rendered, if you view the page source, you'll even see our style has been added to the HTML, rather than being client-rendered.
 Neat!

 ![Our CSS is now showing on the site and making it look (slightly) less ugly.](/images/post_images/sveltekit-css.png)